MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonpip.md

 {{</alert>}}

 In [Example 1: Install PyTorch by using the PythonPip module](/tutorials/thirdparty/pytorch/pytorchexample1/) we are installing PyTorch to use it in MeVisLab scripting.

+## Summary
+* The module `PythonPip` allows you to install additional Python packages for using them in MeVisLab